djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 **The iron triangle with connections to recent practice**

 It has become strategically important for universities to offer better quality learning opportunitites to more people in more ways at a cheaper cost.
 Such attempts must break the Iron Triangle.
 A long acknowledged project management maxim that there exists "iron" constraints between quality, cost, and access.
 Changing one constraint inevitably requires change in the other two.
 Current attempts to break the iron triangle - improving the digital fluency or pedagogical skills of academics; adopting a new LMS or a new curriculum management system; adopting a new pedagogy; developing a new set of course design principles -  tend to focus on the objects involved in learning and teaching.
 An atomist view, rather than a view focused on the relationships between the objects.
 This exploratory case study seeks to answer the question: "What is the role of relationships in breaking the iron triangle?"

+Dawson, Charman & Kilpatrick (2013) mention the challenge of massification and diversification of students.
+Long history of multiple pathways

 **universities know what, not how, perhaps because atomist over emphasis and other issues, diversity**